rombrew/phobia/doc/CLI.md

 Using CAN data pipes you are able to link register across CAN network.
 You can easily control many machines from single input.
-Build a traction control by exchange the speed signals across machines.
+Build a traction control by exchange the speed signals across PMC instances.

 ## Examples